aman-codes-1/ReactChatter/README.md

 - **Optimized Database Queries with MongoDB Aggregation**: Efficient data retrieval and processing using MongoDB’s powerful aggregation framework, allowing to group, filter, and manipulate data to find and address duplicates effectively.
 - **Session-Based Authentication with Secure Cookies (HttpOnly, SameSite, Secure)**: Enhancing security by using encrypted, HttpOnly cookies to store JWT and session tokens, preventing XSS and CSRF attacks.
-- **Real-time User Presence Tracking**: Display online/offline and last-seen status for improved user engagement.
+- **User online/offline status**: Real-time tracking of users using WebSocket Gateways, leveraging Socket.IO to detect user connections and disconnections instantly.
 - **Message Scheduling & Processing with BullMQ and Redis**: Reliable message queuing and background job processing for seamless delivery.
 - **Guaranteed Message Delivery on User Reconnection**: Ensuring messages reach users as soon as they come online.
 - **Read/Unread Message Tracking**: Enhancing message reliability and user experience with proper delivery status indicators.